 We identified the assessment of the Company's ability to continue as a going concern and related disclosures as a critical audit matter.
 There was uncertainty associated with the future outcome of events and circumstances underlying significant assumptions.
-In addition, there was significant auditor judgment involved in assessing management's cash flow forecast under various scenarios, specifically forecasted sales and gross margins, operating costs, favorable payment terms from suppliers, and excess availability levels.
+In addition, there was significant auditor judgment involved in assessing management's cash flow forecast under various scenarios, specifically forecasted sales and gross margins, operating costs, favorable payment terms from suppliers, excess availability levels and working capital ratio.

 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design of the internal control related to management's going concern assessment.
 We assessed management's ability to forecast by comparing prior year forecasts to actual results and excess availability achieved.
-We assessed management's estimated forecasted sales, gross margins and operating costs used in management's forecasted cash flows and excess availability levels and adherence to the terms of its committed financings under various scenarios.
+We assessed management's estimated forecasted sales, gross margins and operating costs used in management's forecasted cash flows, excess availability levels and working capital ratio and adherence to the terms of its committed financings under various scenarios.
+We assessed waivers received by management for the breach of the working capital ratio.
 We evaluated the assumptions in the forecasted cash flows and the various scenarios, related to cost reductions and obtaining favorable payment terms from suppliers by understanding the nature of management's plans and whether they were probable.
 We examined the results of operations and excess availability levels after year-end, up to the date of our auditor's report, and compared them to management's forecasted excess availability levels.
 We assessed the adequacy of the disclosures related to the application of the going concern assessment.